 - Who isn't buying your products and services—those people beyond the reach of your transactional databases—and why aren't they engaged with your company and brand?

-By investing in qualitative research, companies are able to answer those key questions—and make the data they already collect more actionable and valuable.
+By investing in qualitative studies, companies are able to answer those key questions—and make the data they already collect more actionable and valuable.

 With that in mind, let's take a deeper look at some of the key areas where even data-rich marketers can and should apply qualitative research to maximize business impact.